Sun Solaris Interview Questions

 The command "nfsstat -a" can be used to find the version of NFS in the Solaris.

 The LDoms (Logical Domains) are virtualization and partitioning technology that allows administrators to allocate various resources in the system such as memory, CPUs, and devices into logical groups.
-With this group, it then creates multiple, discrete systems, with each having their own operating system resources that are identified within a single computer system.
+This group, then creates multiple, discrete systems, with each having its own operating system resources that are identified within a single computer system.

 The sticky bit in the Solaris is like a permission bit that protects the files within a directory.
 If a sticky bit is set on the directory, then only a file owner, directory owner, or a privileged user can delete that file.
 So the sticky bit is used to prevent other users from deleting files in the public directories.

 The command "psrinfo | grep memconf" is used to find the size of the RAM installed in the Solaris Server.

 The OBP (OpenBoot PROM) provides a list of useful OBP commands.
 It helps in booting, configuring, and performing diagnostics on the Sun SPARC hardware and clones.